ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Practically all programs have to accept input.
 So we will begin examining how to implement secure software by discussing how to securely handle inputs.

 # Input Validation

+> 🎥 The first step in developing secure software is to only input that should be accepted.
+This chapter describes how to validate input, including how to validate numbers and text, the importance of minimizing attack surfaces, and how to improve availability by considering the inputs.

 This chapter describes how to validate input, including how to validate numbers and text, the importance of minimizing attack surfaces, and how to improve availability by considering the inputs.